 Additional living expenses coverage limits are usually 20% of your dwelling coverage.
 But you can generally pay extra for more coverage.

-Compare home insurance quotes from multiple providers on the Credible marketplace, which includes insurance services by Young Alfred.
+Compare home insurance quotes from multiple providers on the Credible marketplace, which includes insurance services by Credible Insurance.
 In just a few minutes, you can find a homeowners policy that fits your needs.

 Does condo insurance cover wildfires?